Stocks slump, despite Fed aid, as virus bill stalls again

 “The Fed is only important to the extent that it keeps the markets running smoothly,” said Chris Zaccarelli, chief investment officer for Independent Advisor Alliance.
 “It’s completely up to the federal government, and I mean Congress and the executive branch, at this point.”

 With Monday’s losses, the stock market has lost more than a third of its value since its record last month, as more businesses shut down in hopes of slowing the spread of the coronavirus.
-Economists increasingly say a recession seems inevitable, and no one can say for sure how deep it will be or how long it will last.
+Economists increasingly say a recession seems inevitable, analysts are slashing their forecasts for upcoming corporate profits and no one can say for sure how deep the downturn will be or how long it will last.

 Markets are likely to remain incredibly volatile as long as the number of new infections accelerates.
 Until then, investors are looking for both central banks and governments to do their parts to support the economy.